euruko/call-for-papers-2014/christophe_philemotte-safety_nets_for_ruby/README.md

 # Safety Nets for Ruby: Habits to code with confidence

-As a dynamic language, Ruby brings you a lot of nice feature such as duck typing allowing you to do easy dependency injection.
-However, we won't be aware of an error or a bug in your Ruby code before running it.
-We cannot afford to wait for shipping it to know, the cost is too high.
-That's why it's important to put in place different strategies to help us to catch those errors asap, but also to avoid the cruft long term.
+Ruby gives you a great power: such as easy Dependency Injection.
+As the saying goes, "With great power there must also comes great responsibility!"
+It comes at a price.
+We cannot afford to blow off everything when shipping.
+That's why it's important to put in place different strategies to help us to catch errors asap, but also to avoid the cruft long term.
 Like a safety net, they allow you to go forward with more confidence.

 Tests are one of those safety nets, and it's a good thing they are well spread in the Ruby community.
 But this not the only ones.
 Tests cannot catch